 - (15/26) × last basic salary + DA × completed years of service

-Any gratuity received above this exempt amount is added to your income for the financial year and taxed at your applicable slab rate.
-Report it under "Income from Salaries" when filing your ITR.
-Check your Form 16 — your employer should reflect the exempt and taxable portions correctly.
+Anything above this exempt amount gets added to your income for the financial year and taxed at your applicable slab rate.
+Report it under "Income from Salaries" when filing your ITR, and check your Form 16, since your employer should reflect the exempt and taxable portions correctly.

 Gratuity for Non-Act Companies

-Companies with fewer than 10 employees are not legally bound by the Payment of Gratuity Act 1972.
-However, they may voluntarily pay gratuity — and most do, using the same 15/26 formula as a convention.
-If your employer is not covered under the Act, your gratuity rights rest on your employment contract or company policy rather than statute, so review those documents carefully.
+Companies with fewer than 10 employees aren't legally bound by the Payment of Gratuity Act 1972.
+Many still pay gratuity voluntarily, usually following the same 15/26 formula as a convention.
+If your employer isn't covered under the Act, your gratuity rights rest on your employment contract or company policy rather than statute, so review those documents carefully.

-Even for non-Act companies, the income tax exemption on gratuity still applies — the ₹20 lakh ceiling and the three-way minimum test remain operative for the purpose of computing exemption under Section 10(10) of the Income Tax Act.
+The income tax exemption on gratuity still applies even for non-Act companies.
+The ₹20 lakh ceiling and the three-way minimum test remain in force for computing exemption under Section 10(10) of the Income Tax Act.

 Forfeiture of Gratuity